Alopecia - Medical Condition

 Androgenic alopecia, also known as "male pattern baldness" and "female pattern baldness," can strike younger as well as older people.
 It’s genetic, so having a family history can predict if you might inherit it.
 In both men and women, it’s linked to having an excess of male hormones (androgens) around the hair follicles, which can block hair growth.
 Women are more likely to develop androgenic alopecia after menopause, when they have fewer female hormones.

 Most cases of hair loss are due to androgenic alopecia.
-Approximately 50% of men by the age of 50 years and 15% of women before the time they reach menopause have some degree of androgenic alopecia.
+Approximately 50% of men and women by the age of 50 years have some degree of androgenic alopecia.
 By the age of 70, up to 80% of men and women may be affected.